bniedermeyer/brenden.codes/content/posts/2018-06-03---Getting-started-building-component-libraries-with-the-Angular-CLI.md

 description: 'A tutorial focusing on the basics of building Angular component libraries'
 ---

-# Getting started building component libraries with the Angular CLI

 One of the things that's always had a higher barrier of entry in the Angular ecosystem is creating libraries of components that other Angular apps can use.
 The Angular team published guidance with things like the [Angular Package Format](https://docs.google.com/document/d/1CZC2rcpxffTDfRDs6p1cfbmKNLA6x5O-NtkJglDaBVs/edit) and from that the community has created some fantastic tools, like [generator-angular2-library](https://github.com/jvandemo/generator-angular2-library), that make it easier.
 However, there was never a tool that generated opinionated implementations of the Angular Package Format the same way that developers who used the Angular CLI in their normal project workflows were used to.

 With the recent release of version 6 for the Angular CLI, we now have access to tools that can help us build libraries while still taking advantage of other powerful aspects of the CLI, such as schematics, without leaving the workflows we are used to!
 I will show you how to the CLI to get started building your own component libraries.